mmiv-center/FionaDocs/source/EndUser/submit-data-to-ris.rst

 The |fiona-assign_name| web-application allows users to upload a coupling list that maps the accession number (Undersøkelse-ID) of the study to the pseudonymized participant identifier.
-Such mappings must be uploaded before the first image study of the project has been forwarded to FIONA.
-Incoming DICOM studies in FIONA that match entries in the coupling list will automatically be assigned to the project.
+Such mappings must be uploaded before the first image study of the project has been forwarded to Fiona.
+Incoming DICOM studies in Fiona that match entries in the coupling list will automatically be assigned to the project.

 **How to handle errors?**

 Correcting errors during data import are not difficult to fix.
 Try to follow up on such errors on an ongoing basis.
-The quarantine FIONA station may have still have a copy of the data in its cache which simplifies the process.
+The quarantine Fiona station may have still have a copy of the data in its cache which simplifies the process.
 Contact |admin_name| in such cases and ask for help.
 This will allow you to fix issues such as:

 • Wrong assignment of participant identifiers to DICOM studies